… but if you could listen to their hidden conversations, you might be amazed at what you discover

-Field level interviews (primary market research) like these cannot be done by simplistic, closed-end, questioning.
-You must engage your subject to reveal not only the superficial causes and effects, but also deep probe the functional, emotional, and relationship motives for why something is or is not working.
-You must also give these people a place of safety, trust, and confidentiality so they can give you the facts and reasons, but also the truth.
+Field-level interviews (primary market research) like these cannot be done by simplistic, closed-end questioning.
+You must engage your subject to reveal not just superficial cause and effect, but also deep probe the functional, emotional, and relationship motives for why something is or is not working.
+You must also provide these people with a place of safety, trust, and confidentiality so they can give you the facts and reasons, but also the truth.
 J.P.
 Morgan, the famed American financier, had a famous quote on this topic: “A man always has two reasons for doing anything: a good reason and the real reason.”

-It took less than a dozen field interviews to establish a pattern for why product sales were stalled, and why all of the tactics used to motivate the VAR’s sales team had fizzled.
+It took less than a dozen field interviews to establish a pattern for why sales were stalled and why all of the tactics used to motivate the VAR’s sales team had failed.

 Here are the highlights of what we discovered:

-- TC’s product was considered by the VAR’s sales staff to be a small, luxury, nice to have but ABSOLUTELY NOT NECESSARY add-on to a much larger core system they were trying to sell.
-While the product sold for $10,000 – $20,000, the core system always had a price tag of several hundred thousand dollars to as high as a few million dollars.
+- The VAR’s sales staff considered TC’s product a small, luxury, nice to have, but ABSOLUTELY NOT NECESSARY add-on to a much larger core system they were trying to sell.
+While the TC’s product sold for $10,000 – $20,000, the core system always had a price tag of several hundred thousand dollars to as high as a few million dollars.
 As a result, the salespeople were very reluctant to “sell” what they considered a small add-on that would distract their customers from the primary objective of buying the core system.

 - In this scenario, the sales team did not care what the commission on the product was.
 Even if it were 100% of the sales price, it would still be a fraction of what they could earn on selling the core system.
-But if the product distracted the customer it could cost them the entirety of the core system sale.
+But if the product distracted the customer, it could cost the entirety of the core system sale.

 - Although the product worked, it was a beast to configure and install.
 Estimated times for implementation were always being extended, and the system also had a lengthy “break-in” period.